christianschmitz/ows/README.md

 Nice-to-haves:
    - Instantaneous and atomic deployments
-   - Ability to test complete infrastructure deployment locally
+   - Ability to test complete infrastructure deployments locally

 **Why not Terraform?**